The International Cosmos Prize honours those who have, through their work, applied and realized the ideals which the Foundation strives to preserve.

 The Vice-President (Research) encourages nominations for this prestigious award, and will serve as nominator for those nominees recommended by the Honours and Awards Advisory Committee.
 If you wish to nominate a colleague or to be considered for VPR nomination:

 - We recommend discussing your interest in this award with your College Research Manager and Associate Dean (Research).

 - Send the completed Expression of Interest document and a CV to firstname.lastname@example.org and copy your College Research Manager by the internal deadline.

 As this is an international prize, the University may engage the Global Excellence Initiative to coordinate external review of nominations.

-If your nomination will be submitted by a different nominee, and therefore does not require the Vice-President's endorsement, please submit an OR-5 and a complete nomination to email@example.com by the external deadline.
+Career interruptions due to parental leave, family care, extended illness, or community responsibilities will not negatively impact the committee’s assessment of a candidate’s research productivity.
+These will be taken into consideration when EOIs are assessed.
+If your nomination will be submitted by a different nominee, and therefore does not require the Vice-President's endorsement, please submit a complete nomination and signed OR-5 to email@example.com by the external deadline.